sungnga/react-revents/README.md

         </Button>
       }
       ```
     - If the user is not the host of the event, then they see the 'Join this event' button to join the event.
-If the user is not the host and is going to the event, then they see the 'Cancel' button to be able to cancel
+If the user is not the host and is going to the event, then they see the 'Cancel My Place' button to be able to cancel
       ```javascript
       {!isHost && (
         <>